idea that who we are is constituted in language is, for

 recognize generative speaking (even if we don't call it that) we say

-the speakers are gifted, ahead of their time, etc. We almost
+its speakers are gifted, inspired, ahead of their time, that

-never consider those gifted, ahead of their time abilities to be normal, to be
+gifted, inspired, ahead of their time abilities to be normal, to be

 quite ordinary, to be freely available to ourselves and to any and

 Martin Luther King, referring to equality for all races, spoke "the

 Gandhi, by inventing the possibility with his speaking, literally spoke

 Nelson Rolihlahla Mandela